-- Nylon or high visibility jacket
+- Nylon or high visibility jacket,

-- Tan BDU-style long-sleeve shirt
+- Tan BDU-style long sleeve shirt,

-- Plain white crew neck undershirt
+- Plain white crew neck undershirt,

-- Tan BDU-style pants
+- Tan BDU-style pants,

-- Standard navy-blue baseball-style cap
+- Tan BDU-style eight-point hat or navy blue trooper style hat,

-- Solid navy-blue or black socks
+- Navy blue or black socks, and

-- Any approved boots that can be polished
+- Any approved boots that can be polished.

-NOTE: The Recruit Physical Training (PT) uniform will be discussed during the first day of PT.
+NOTE: The recruit Physical Training (PT) uniform will be discussed during the first day of PT.
 Please DO NOT buy any items for PT until instructed by your PT instructor.
-Please arrive at PT wearing your BDU uniform.
-All uniforms and accessories must be clean, pressed, and neatly polished.
-Recruit officers are prohibited from altering their uniform in any way, including tapering the shirt or altering the sleeve length.
+Please arrive to PT wearing your BDU uniform.
+All uniforms and accessories must be clean, pressed, and/or neatly polished as appropriate for the item.
+Recruit officers are prohibited from altering their uniform in any way, to include tapering the shirt or altering the sleeve length.